gnmmarechal/eucliod-vita/README.md

 # eucliod-vita
-Port of the Eucliod bullet-hell homebrew to the PS-Vita.
+Port of the Eucliod bullet-hell homebrew game to the PS-Vita.